albfan/diffxml/README.txt

 README file for diffxml and patchxml
 ====================================

 diffxml and patchxml are tools for comparing and patching XML files.

 As opposed to the standard Unix tools diff and patch, which operate on a line-by-line basis, diffxml and patchxml operate on the hierarchical tree structure of XML documents, yeilding much more meaningful results.

 To build and run diffxml please refer to the INSTALL file.

-Please note that this is an unstable alpha release. diffxml and patchxml are released under the GNU GPL Version 2.
+Please note that this is a beta release; it should not be considered production quality.  diffxml and patchxml are released under the GNU GPL Version 2.

-Send any bug reports / problems to amouat@postmaster.co.uk
+Send any bug reports / problems to adrian.mouat@gmail.com

 Adrian Mouat.

-7 April 2009.
+9 April 2009.

 ===================================